ember-cli-deploy/ember-cli-deploy/docs/v0.6.x/pipeline-hooks.md

 ### The `didFail` hook

-When an hook invocation rejects, the pipeline aborts execution.
+When a hook invocation rejects, the pipeline aborts execution.
-As soon as that happens a special `didFail` hook that is invoked on all the registered plugins.
+As soon as that happens a special `didFail` hook is invoked on all the registered plugins.

 Plugins can optionally implement the `didFail` hook to handle any cleanup that might be needed in this case.